sonalys/fake/README.md

 The flags are:

   -input        STRING    Folder to scan for interfaces, can be invoked multiple times -output       STRING    Output folder, it will follow a tree structure repeating the package path -ignore       STRING    Folder to ignore, can be invoked multiple times

+  -interface    STRING    Usually used with go:generate for granular mock generation for specific interfaces -mockPackage  STRING    Used with -interface.
+Specify the package name of the generated mock

 ```

-## Example
+## Examples

 A very simple example would be: